 The first few weeks of January have been some of the coldest weather Toronto has experienced in quite some time.
 Hamilton and the rest of Ontario were no exception to this.
 As a photographer, this cold weather brought new and exciting opportunities to shoot an interesting phenomenon, the frozen waterfalls in Hamilton, St. Catherines and Niagara.

-Hamilton is known as the as the waterfall capital of the world, with over 100 waterfalls.
+Hamilton is known as the waterfall capital of the world, with over 100 waterfalls.
 While 30 of them are currently inaccessible due to the dangers of the landscape, or the waterfalls being on private property, there is no shortage of wonders to see along the Bruce Trail, and other locations.

 As the weekend fast approached, and it was time to say goodbye to Toronto, I packed my bags and headed down to Mississauga to meet my friends, for our frozen waterfall adventure to Hamilton, St. Catharines and Niagara.